,

 Member gardens from every state and territory in Australia and from both islands in New Zealand celebrated Botanic Gardens Day in their own way, big and small – with events ranging from workshops to guided walks to forest bathing!

 In some cases, the day serendipitously coincided with a garden’s birthday or anniversary.
-A selection of photos from the day are included at the bottom of this page.

 For those gardens whose events were not impacted by the weather (like Shepparton and Williamstown ☹), attendance was excellent.
 For example, Emerald Botanic Gardens, QLD, estimates it had around 1,000 visitors – not bad for its first Botanic Gardens Day celebration in a town of about 15,000 people!